ucsb-cs184-f24/Team11-GymBuddy/README.md

 # App Name: ELE

-Image if there was strava but for working out.
+Imagine if there was strava but for working out.

 # Govt.
 Names and Github IDs